GkG0139/practice-int-101/book_store/README.md

 - set `id` as `latestId`
 - increment `latestId` by 1
-- receive the `name` and then assign it to the instance variable
+- receive the `name`, and `size`, then assign them to the instance variable

 #### Methods